 To alleviate the discomfort, place a small square in your lap.
 This supports the hands and lifts the arms, keeping the arms from pulling the shoulders forward.

-If you’re very flexible or an experienced meditator, then you may simply need a small cushion like a mini zafu the Runa or a triangle knee cushion to give you a bit of a boost off the floor.
-(All these cushions are also light and easy to carry to class or in your travel bag.)
+If you’re very flexible or an experienced meditator, then you may simply need a small cushion like a mini zafu to give you a bit of a boost off the floor.
+(All the mini zafu cushions are also light and easy to carry to class or in your travel bag.)

 If your hips still hurt, you may require additional cushions.
-Try a combination of cushions like a Zafu or bolster or bench together with a zabuton or floor cushion or knee cushions.
-Or, add more height by placing small hand cushions or a Dolma cushion under or on top of your sitting cushion.
+Try a combination of cushions like a Zafu together with a zabuton or floor cushion or knee cushions.
+Or, add more height by placing small hand cushions or a Dolma Meditation Mat under or on top of your sitting cushion.